 Call Center Hours of Operation (Pacific Standard Time):

 Hours are limited during the Holiday Season.

-Cycling is one of the fastest growing forms of transportation in the Lower Mainland.
+Cycling is one of the fastest-growing forms of transportation in the Lower Mainland.
 The network of pathways and demarcated bike lanes has more than doubled in the last ten years.
-The newly completed 25-kilometer Central Valley Greenway links 11 SkyTrain stations, 23 bus routes, 16 existing bike routes, and 11 greenways across Vancouver, Burnaby, and New Westminster.
+The newly completed 25-kilometre Central Valley Greenway links 11 SkyTrain stations, 23 bus routes, 16 existing bike routes, and 11 greenways across Vancouver, Burnaby, and New Westminster.